Littledaimon/bitcraft-map-pathfinder/README.md

 # bitcraft-map-pathfinder

-Simple script that draws a path from point A to point B using map image and recognizing different colors as terrain takes into account cost of "swapping zone" from land to ocean and back (need to tweak weights)
+Simple script that draws a path from point A to point B using map image and recognizing different colors as terrain types with different cost of movement.
+Takes into account cost of "swapping zone" from land to ocean and back (need to tweak weights) Has downscaling parameter to speed up pathfinding

 TODO: add some sorta user friendly ui or command prompt